 Under the continual gravitational pull down the valley, the glacier slowly moves forward like a giant ice river.
 The ice slowly melts as it reaches the more temperate lower levels closer to sea level.

 Small pieces of glacial ice floated in the water, and the ship passed through them with ease.
-My first thought was that it is a grim reminder of the global warming and the sad loss to these magnificent examples of mother nature.
-But Hubbard is a calving glacier and therefore still increasing in total mass rather than retreating with global warming.
+My first thought was that it is a grim reminder of global warming and the sad loss of these magnificent examples of mother nature.
+But Hubbard is a calving glacier and, therefore, still increasing in total mass rather than retreating with global warming.

-You can read more about calving glaciers from the USGS.
+You can read more about this calving glacier from the USGS.

 Please share this on Pinterest: